How do I apply in 2022 for 2023 entry?

 LEVEL 4 QUALIFICATIONS (Graduate Applicants)

 An upper second class (2.i) Honours Degree completed in the last 5 years is required together with Biology and Chemistry at A-level.

 - All science (BSc) degrees; grades BB in Biology and Chemistry at A-level

 - Arts (BA) degrees; grades AA in Biology and Chemistry at A-level

 We regret that we are unable to accept transfers before completion of other degree programmes.

-We welcome applications from international students with suitable academic qualifications.
+We welcome applications from overseas students with suitable academic qualifications.
 Applications must provide evidence of qualifications which fulfil the level 2 and 3 criteria as shown above.
-Further information on equivalent qualifications is available from http://www.liv.ac.uk/study/undergraduate/applying/entry-requirements-and-qualifications/eu-qualifications/ and http://www.liv.ac.uk/study/international/countries/
+Specific guidelines for applicants to veterinary science with overseas qualifications is available at the following link.
+Further information on equivalent qualifications is available from

 For applicants whose first language is not English, it is important to be able to communicate in spoken, written and scientific English.
 We require the British Council International English Language Testing System (IELTS) test – an overall score of 7.0 or above with a minimum of 7.0 in each component.
 Other language qualifications may be acceptable; please contact the Admissions Office with specific queries.

 International and EU students are also expected to have completed our work experience requirements